arielnh56/ACE128/README.md

 * call the begin() method for each ACE128 object from setup().
 This will use the eeprom settings or fall back to setting the current position as logical zero.
 * The pos() and upos() methods return the position relative to a logical zero position rather than the zero position returned by the encoder, which is in a mechanically arbitrary spot.
-When it rolls over the turns are stored for use by mpos and saved in eeprom
+When it rolls over the turns are stored for use by mpos and optionally saved in eeprom.
 * Once per loop(): call pos(), upos(), or mpos() and store the value in a variable.
 Accessing the I2C bus takes some cycles, so don't call pos() everytime you want to refer to it.
 * there are three setting functions